finos/symphony-bdk-java/docs/getting-started.md

 ## Starting with Symphony Generator
 > This section requires `npm` ([Node Package Manager](https://www.npmjs.com/)) to be installed on your local machine as a prerequisite

-For all Symphony BDK applications, you should start with the [Symphony Generator](https://github.com/SymphonyPlatformSolutions/generator-symphony).
+For all Symphony BDK applications, you should start with the [Symphony Generator](https://github.com/finos/generator-symphony).
 The Symphony Generator offers a fast way to bootstrap your Symphony BDK project in several languages, including Java:
 ```
-npm i -g generator-symphony
+npm i -g @finos/generator-symphony
-yo symphony 2.0
+yo @finos/symphony
 ```

 ## Creating your project _from scratch_